AlgoriX Policies

 Other essential usage.
 We may also make use of information as deemed necessary to (i) comply with legal processes, (ii) as required by government authorities, including and excluding government authorities of End-Users’ country of residence, (iii) protect our business, rights, privacy, and safety, and those of our subsidiaries and Clients, (iv) carry out audits (security, corporate, accounting) and finally, (v) to ensure our terms and conditions are enforced.

 We act as joint controller with our Clients (Publishers, Advertisers and Agencies, including Demand Side Platforms “DSPs”) in order to sell Publishers advertising inventory, to permit behavioural targeting by DSPs acting on behalf of Advertisers and Agencies, ensure ad delivery to End-Users, and provide statistics and data validation to our Clients.
-AlgoriX consequently implemented a joint controllership agreement with its Clients, the main obligations of which are made available to End-Users by writing to: legal@algorix.co
+AlgoriX consequently implemented a joint controllership agreement with its Clients and Publishers, the main obligations of which are made available to End-Users by writing to: legal@algorix.co

 SECTION 3 – COOKIES AND SIMILAR TRACKING TECHNOLOGIES